 - Faculty conduct research in Low Temperature Plasma Technology, Electrospinning, Nanotechnology, and High Pressure and Temperature Reaction Engineering and Separations.

 Companies in bold also are current Co-op employers with Kettering University.

 Source: Emsi- economicmodeling.com and U.S. Department of Education College Scorecard

 Unique to Michigan and the country, this STEM program blends academic and hands-on experiences.

 The academic portion of the experiential program features small class sizes, with a strong interdisciplinary approach that draws on the strength of our exceptional faculty, extensive laboratories and unique Co-op component.

 Courses you would be taking include thermodynamics, mass transfer, fluid dynamics, process control, calculus, Newtonian mechanics, mass and energy balance.
 Most of the courses in the core curriculum include a strong laboratory experience, which both enhances students’ learning and hones their abilities to apply technology effectively in the workplace.

 In the hands-on, Co-op program, you will have much more than an internship.
 You will work with an industry partner – like General Motors, LG or the federal government – where you can apply what you’ve learned in the classroom and gain high-demand, professional skills.

-The program in Chemical Engineering is accredited by the Engineering Accreditation Commission of ABET.
+The Chemical Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, http://www.abet.org.
 Enrollment in the program includes nearly 200 undergraduates with about 35 earning a BSCE each year.
 Each graduate will have attained a rigorous list of skills and abilities preparing them for careers in many related fields.